Anomalous quantized nonlinear soliton pumping: Results

-where $\psi=\left(\psi_1(x),\psi_2(x)\right)^T$ and $\tilde{H}_c^{\textrm{lin} }$ is the dimensionless version of ${H}_c^{\textrm{lin} }$.
-The units of energy, time and length are $E_R$, $\hbar/E_R$ and $a$, respectively.
-We set $g=1$ and $g=-1$ for repulsive and attractive interactions, respectively.
-The strength of nonlinearity is characterized by the norm $N=\sum_{\sigma}\int dx|\psi_{\sigma}(x)|^2$.
-For instance, consider a $^7\text{Li}$ BEC containing $2595$ atoms with the scattering length $a_s \approx -1.43$ nm under optical lattices along $x$ with $a=532$ nm and a transverse harmonic trap along $y$ and $z$ with the frequency $\omega_\perp=2\pi \times 710$ Hz~\cite{streckerNat2002,khaykovichSci2002}.
-In this case, we have $N=0.2$.
-By solving the nonlinear eigenstates of the instantaneous nonlinear Hamiltonian, we find that when $g>0$, the displacement of a soliton bifurcating from the first band over one period is $1$ in units of $a$, consistent with linear Thouless pumping.
-However, the corresponding tight-binding model produces a nonlinear pumping displacement of $2$, suggesting that the tight-binding model oversimplify the nonlinear effects.
-Remarkably, we find that when $g<0$, a soliton that bifurcates from the second band in the continuous model is pumped across $-2$ over one cycle, as depicted in Fig.~\ref{fig4}, which is twice the Chern number of the second band.
+By solving the nonlinear eigenstates of the instantaneous nonlinear Hamiltonian, we find that when $g>0$, the displacement of a soliton bifurcating from the first band over one period is $a$, consistent with linear Thouless pumping.
+However, the corresponding tight-binding model produces a nonlinear pumping displacement of $2a$, suggesting that the tight-binding model may oversimplify the nonlinear effects (see the discussion in Supplementary Note 6).
+Remarkably, we find that when $g<0$, a soliton that bifurcates from the second band in the continuous model is pumped across $-2a$ over one cycle, as depicted in Fig.~\ref{fign6}, which is twice the Chern number of the second band.
+We also find that for negative $g$, a soliton coming from the first band (whose Chern number is $1$) does not exhibit any pumping over one cycle (see Supplementary Note 1), corresponding to the first anomalous case shown in Fig.~\ref{fign1}a and Fig.~\ref{fign2}b.
 Furthermore, we have numerically verified the stability of the instantaneous soliton solutions as $\theta$ runs from $0$ to $2\pi$.
 In addition, the numerical time evolution of an initial soliton is also found to be in agreement with the instantaneous solution.
 These results suggest that anomalous nonlinear pumping can be experimentally observed in the continuous model.

-In addition, we show that for negative $g$, a soliton bifurcating from the first band does not exhibit any pumping over one cycle.
-Although the phenomenon is analogous to a trapped soliton~\cite{jurgensenNat2021}, the underlying mechanism differs markedly.
-The trapped phenomenon arises from multiple band contributions due to strong nonlinearity~\cite{jurgensenNat2021,fuPRL2022,jurgensenNP2023}.
-In contrast, in our case, strong nonlinearity is not a prerequisite, and the projections of the soliton indicate primary occupation of a single band.
-This behavior in fact stems from the emergence of a new branch of soliton solutions, which is primarily composed of two adjacent instantaneous Wannier functions (see Supplementary Information Section S-6).